 The Coptic Christian churches are not strangers to persecution.
 The Christian population of Egypt are the minority, and they suffer in many ways.
 Suffering has not extinguished the light of Christ in the hearts of Egyptian believers — to the contrary, they burn brightly.
 They shine even further into the darkness.

 I have but one candle of life to burn, and I would rather burn it out in a land filled with darkness than in a land flooded with light” – John Keith Falconer

-After the brutal attack on the women and children at St. Peter’s, and St. Paul’s this month the Christians choose forgiveness, as their weapon for retaliation.
+After the brutal attack on the women and children at St. Peter’s, and St. Paul’s the Christians choose forgiveness, as their weapon for retaliation.
 A Coptic Christian leader, Bishop Anba Angaelos is quoted by The Christian Post as saying: “We are praying that there is healing in the community.
 We are ready to and we already have forgiven people for doing this because at the end of the day, a lack of forgiveness harms us more than anyone else.”

 Egyptian Christians are part of a family of believers around the word who burn brightly in the face of fierce opposition.
 They are people of the cross.
 When the fires of persecution rage — their passion for Jesus is set ablaze.
 Loving your neighbor takes on a whole new life.
 Their reach is propelled even further.
 Extending love and care to both Christian and Muslim alike.
 Reaching out to their neighbors and strangers called “refugees.”
 Egypt continues to be a place of refuge, as it was in the days of Joseph, Mary, and baby Jesus.

 Thinking of the refugee status of the holy family inspires me to love further.
 It encourages me to boldly step across the doorway of difference — and love well.
 Both, at home and abroad.
 What a gift God has given us — His great big love.